brunoarmonico/appium-support-tool/README.md

 Unfortunately, I don't have much time to translate all this code and java doc to english, so for some time will be in portuguese.

-Feel free to use and modify, and i will be happy if i could receive some credits.
+Feel free to use and modify.